 The other stories with moving illustrations have had lower budgets and thus are, perhaps unsurprisingly, less impressive.
 The detailed line drawing style of animators Planet 55 works well on the metallic Cybermen of The Moonbase, but is a little too busy for the 18th century setting of The Reign of Terror.
 Its rendering of The Tenth Planet Episode 4 is a similarly mixed bag; nice on the snowy exteriors and snowbase interiors but a bit too confronting when characters look towards camera for big showy close ups, their faces seemingly made up of too many angular planes.
 Qurios’ work on The Ice Warriors is also nice, but with a more simplistic style than Planet 55’s.
 Almost too simplistic; the movement of the characters limbs is particularly rigid, their elbows hinging like they’re doing the robot dance.

-But I’m not here to criticise what is basically good work on a tight budget from both these companies.
+But I’m not here to criticise what is basically good work on from both these companies, on tight budgets.
 The truth is, I suspect, that what makes a good animated episode of Doctor Who is that it’s a good episode to start with.
 And the action packed episodes 1 and 4 of The Invasion is another factor which helps the Cosgrove Hall stuff.

 There’s another element too: whether or not an episode has clips or telesnaps available.
 In a funny way if it does, it doesn’t help.
 The Moonbase animations take close reference from the telesnaps, ensuring as close a match as possible with the pictures as transmitted.
 So the animations strive towards recreation of the originals, as an overarching approach to the work.